 - First, disconnect the load cell from the summing box and indicator panel.

 - Connect all the input, output and sense (if equipped) wires together.

 - Measure the insulator resistance between the connected wires and the load cell body with a mega-ohmmeter.

-- Measure the insulation resistance between the connected wires and the cable shield.
+- Then measure the insulation resistance between the connected wires and the cable shield.

-- Measure the insulation resistance between the load cell body and the cable shield.
+- Lastly, measure the insulation resistance between the load cell body and the cable shield.

 A bridge integrity test is done when the weighing scale indicates overload, gives incorrect readings for a known weight, or does not give any reading at all.
-It is done by measuring the output resistance, input resistance and the bridge balance, through the following steps:
+It involves measuring the output resistance, input resistance and the bridge balance, through the following steps:

 - Disconnect the load cell from the junction box or measuring devices.

 - Measure the input and output resistance across input and output terminals of the load cell with an ohmmeter.